Cement analysis

 To reduce energy consumption, over-grinding must be minimized.
 The granularity of the finished cement affects its rate of hydration reaction, as well as the amount of water, retardant, and dispersant needed, and is a key factor in determining the strength of the cement.
 Our particle sizing solutions can help to achieve optimum cement granularity.
 Thanks to their fast, real-time analysis including in the challenging process environment, they allow producers to react quickly to any anomalies and monitor ambitious accurate targets.
 In this way, they help enable significant energy savings and optimal short-term and long-term cement strengths.
 What’s more, they can be quickly and easily installed for minimal disruption.

-Monitoring of Sulphate content and mineralogical composition type (linked to dehydration during grinding) are crucial for achieving the right fresh and hardened cement properties.
+Monitoring of Sulphate content and mineralogical composition type (linked to dehydration during grinding) is crucial for achieving the right fresh and hardened cement properties.
 Regarding blended cement, closely controlling composition (including amorphous materials) is required to meet clients’ specifications and CO2 emissions targets.
 Our X-Ray fluorescence and X-Ray diffraction instruments are of great help for this.

 Our solutions